 Consisting of two parts, Lower Slaughter and Upper Slaughter, these are little towns.
 Lower Slaughter has a little more going on than Upper Slaughter, but both are quiet.
 Stop through for a short walk and a drink outside at the Slaughters Country Inn.
 Walk along the little canal in Lower Slaughter to the mill for a picturesque Cotswolds town

 Known as the Venice of the Cotswolds as it sits on a little river, Bourton on the Water is one of the more commonly visited towns in the Cotswolds.
 It is larger than some of the tiny towns, providing more options for shopping, dining, accommodations, and activities.
-Stop by the Cotswolds Brewing Company for a pint of a locally brewed beer.
+Stop by the Hawkstone brewery for a pint of a locally brewed beer.
+The brewery is found an easy 20 minute walk from the town cernter and is a great way to get out of the touristy town centre.
+Take a stroll to the brewery for a drink, or even consider booking a tour if you'd like to learn a bit more about the beer production process.

 Noted as one of the main market towns in the Cotswolds, Moreton-in-Marsh is the only town in the Cotswolds AONB (Area of Outstanding Natural Beauty) with a mainline train station.
 The town has nice pubs, shops, and cafes to explore.